- Knox Law Institute

 What Can Happen If a Client Does NOT Use a Special Needs Trust (or other appropriate planning strategy)?

 If a donor were to give resources directly to a special needs beneficiary or to a trust that does not have the proper language, then the gifted assets would be considered “available” to the beneficiary.
 The available trust assets could cause the beneficiary to be considered as having excess resources, i.e., more resources than the beneficiary is allowed to have to qualify for that particular type of benefit (e.g., Medicaid or SSI).
 The excess resources would in turn disqualify the beneficiary from receiving Medicaid and/or SSI.
-The beneficiary would then have to spend down resources before he/she could re-qualify for that particular type of benefit.
+The beneficiary would then have to spend down resources before they could re-qualify for that particular type of benefit.
 The net effect of all of the above is that the gifted assets would be wasted – i.e., they in effect simply replace public benefits to which the beneficiary was already entitled.

 The creation of an SNT will often be the preferred technique to address the needs of a special needs individual.
 However, not all circumstances involving special needs beneficiaries call for the creation of an SNT, and indeed clients often see fit – sometimes wisely and sometimes unwisely – to address the needs of special needs individuals in different ways.
 Below is a list of other approaches in dealing with special needs individuals: